schmelczer/great-ai/docs/how-to-guides/use-service.md

 ```

 Simply run `ENVIRONMENT=production great-ai deploy.ipynb` in the command-line of a production machine.
-> This is the crudest approach, however, it might be fitting for some contexts.
+> This is the crudest approach; however, it might be fitting for some contexts.

 #### Containerised deployment